Canner/WrenAI/wren-ai-service/README.md

   - adjust test config if needed
     - adjust test config in pyproject.toml `tool.locust` section
     - adjust user count in `tests/locust/config_users.json`
-  - in wren-ai-service folder, run `make run-all` to start the docker containers
+  - in wren-ai-service folder, run `make dev-up` to start the docker containers
   - in wren-ai-service folder, run `make start` to start the ai service
   - run `make load-test`
   - check reports in /outputs/locust folder, there are 3 files with filename **locust_report_{test_timestamp}**: